Siphenathi/GenericRepo.Dapper.Wrapper/README.md

 ------------ | ------------
 Id | Id is a table key
-keyName | keyName is a unique Column name ie primary key (Id, code). namesOfPropertiesToBeExcluded | names of columns that their values cannot be changed/columns that are keys ie Composite key, Id Number, Foreign Key, Candidate Key etc. You can provide as many as you want.
+keyName | keyName is a unique Column name ie primary key (Id, code). namesOfColumnsToBeExcluded | names of columns that their values cannot be changed/columns that are keys ie Composite key, Id Number, Foreign Key, Candidate Key etc. You can provide as many as you want.
 T entity | T represent the table/entity.

 ```C#